simoninireland/epydemic/doc/gf.rst

 In use
 ------

-Generating functions expose three main functions.
+Generating functions expose several main functions.
 Firstly, a generating function can be evaluated by applying it to a value:

 .. code-block:: python